[Please note: I’m currently taking a break from blogging while I complete work on the books detailed below; I’ll be back early in 2018!]

-Until recently I was a Senior Lecturer in Book History and Early Modern Literature at Brunel University 2007-2017).
-I will announce my next academic adventure as soon as possible!
+I am a Research Fellow in the Faculty of Medieval and Modern Languages at the University of Oxford.
+Prior to this I was a Senior Lecturer in Book History and Early Modern Literature at Brunel University (Oct 2007 – Oct 2017).
 I was thrilled to be awarded University Lecturer of the Year, College Lecturer of the Year, and Transition to Technology in Teaching Lecturer of the Year in my final year with Brunel.

 During September 2012 – March 2016, I was a Marie Skłodowska-Curie International Outgoing Fellow across the History Department at Harvard University and the Department of Arts and Humanities at Brunel.
 My MSCA Fellowship project was entitled ‘Reshaping the Black Legend: Conflict, Coalition and the Press in Early Modern Europe’ and examined the relationship between England, Portugal and Spain (and their territories) during the period c.
 1480 – 1680.
 I am now completing work on three monographs and four articles as output for the project, as well as a bilingual (English/Portuguese) critical edition of a play performed at the court of Dom Sebastian.
 (The first volume to go to press will be: Anthony Munday’s Crypto-Catholic Translations of Amadís and Palmerin.
 The Early Modern Quest for a Unified, not Isolated, Britain.)